Merrill, Wisconsin: History

 Merrill was first inhabited by the Chippewa Native Americans.
 The first European settlement there was a logging town named Jenny Bull Falls.
 By 1843, a trading post was constructed near the town; John Faely was the first settler.
 Within four years a dam, started by Andrew Warren, was constructed over the Wisconsin River.
 Warren then established the first mill powered by the dam, and other saw mills in the area.
 In 1870, T. B. Scott succeeded Warren, and the mill soon became increasingly successful.
 In 1899 the mill burned down.
 During that time the name of the community was changed to Merrill, in honor of Sherburn S. Merrill (1818–1885), the general manager of the Chicago, Milwaukee, St. Paul, and Pacific Railroad.

 In 1881, the Wisconsin Telephone Company began operation, with 20 phones in service.
 In 1883, the first City Council met and T. B. Scott was named the first mayor.
 By 1885, the population had risen to 7,000, approximately 3,000 less than Merrill's population today.
 The railroad and passenger depot was a hub of social activity through the lumber industry's boom years and after.
 It later became a community youth center, but has since been razed.
 By 1900, the timber industry was in decline and the community was compelled to diversify its economy.

+In 1892, the Weinbrenner Shoe Company was established with Merrill headquarters.

 In July 1912, the Wisconsin River and several of its tributaries flooded from Rothschild to Merrill, destroying several dams (active and abandoned), as well as causing hundreds of thousands of dollars in damage in Merrill.